 As told by Febian Brandy, a former United youth team player, Richardson thought he had hit the big time in 2002, until he crossed paths with the club captain.

 "I was about 13 when Kieran Richardson had just made the first-team squad.

 "He came into training one day with the car roof down and his music blaring out.

 "He thought he was the man.
 Unfortunately for him, Roy Keane was walking into the car park.

 "He pointed at him and said, 'Turn your music off and go home.
 Don’t come back here today'."

 Richardson went on to play 81 times for United, scoring 11 goals.
 He was one of the players that Keane infamously criticised in the 2005 MUTV recording that never aired and resulted in his departure from Old Trafford.

-The Republic of Ireland assistant manager later said his comments on Richardson, as well his remarks about Darren Fletcher and John O'Shea, were taken out of context.
+The Cork native later said his comments on Richardson, as well his remarks about Darren Fletcher and John O'Shea, were taken out of context.